-- What does the “perfect” Client look like?
-And how many of them do I want to serve on a continual basis?
+What does the “perfect” Client look like?
+And how many of them do I want to serve continually?

 Failure to clearly answer questions like these leaves it to chance that you’ll ever be happy in your business.
 I don’t know about you, but I spend an awful lot of time each week both working on, and in, my business not to get the most enjoyment and benefit I can out of it.

-When answering these questions, give yourself permission to be open, honest, and dare I say, vulnerable – this is the only true way you can define what you really want from your business.
+When answering these questions, permit yourself to be open, honest, and, dare I say, vulnerable – this is the only accurate way you can define what you really want from your business.
 They will focus you on your true core desires.
 These core desires will clarify for you your ideal destination.
 Additionally, they will eventually dictate how you’re going to get there.

-Now pay close attention here because it’s critical that you really get this next distinction.
-Just because you want something today, doesn’t mean you have to live with that choice forever – go with your mission so long as it serves you.
-When it no longer serves you, simply change your target – create a new destination… a new Mission!
+Now pay close attention here because it’s critical that you get the following distinction.
+Just because you want something today doesn’t mean you have to live with that choice forever – go with your mission so long as it serves you.
+But, then, when it no longer serves you, change your target – create a new destination—a new Mission!

 Core Values (The Beginnings Of Your "HOW")